Argumentare/imageagp/README.md

 ## Features
 "-" -Zoom out

 "+" -Zoom in

-"<" or ">" -Change image(this includes all images from the directory you opened the photo from).
-Also photos are sorted by modified time.
+"<" or ">" -Change image (this includes all images from the directory you opened the photo from).

+Photos are sorted by modified time.